Most people will have a minor

 spine.
 This can cause a spinal cord injury that may lead to permanent

 paralysis.
 It is important to immobilize and transport the injured person

 correctly to reduce the risk of permanent paralysis.

 ruptured disc.
 If the tear is large enough, the jellylike material inside the

 disc may leak out (herniate) and press against a nerve.
 See a picture of a

-- Compression of nerves in the lower back
+- An injury that causes the compression of nerves in the lower back